KasparEtter/ef1p/pages/email/email.md

 which should also be able to detect when a message couldn't be delivered.
 For example, [mailing list software](https://en.wikipedia.org/wiki/List_of_mailing_list_software) should be able to remove no longer valid addresses from the list automatically.
-Two techniques address this problem:
+Two techniques address this issue:
 - [**Machine-processable non-delivery reports (NDR)**](https://en.wikipedia.org/wiki/Return_receipt):
   [RFC 3464](https://datatracker.ietf.org/doc/html/rfc3464) specifies how [multipart messages](#multipart-messages)
   can be used to send so-called delivery status notifications (DSN) to the sender in a standardized way.